-Through gentle guidance, understanding, experience and compassion, I work with parents, families and individuals that are struggling with autism themselves, or the challenges of a child or loved one.
+Through gentle guidance understand, experience and compassion, I work with parents of families and individuals that are struggling with autism.

 For clients this therapy often involves allowing them to come terms with and understanding how Autism impacts their lives, and how to best manage and cope with their current situation.
 Focus may also be based on finding solutions to challenging behaviours and how-to best cope with the challenges faced by those on the spectrum.
 This work is grounded in theory, research and best practice

 The autism spectrum covers a vast area from very mild to very severe.
 As a parent increasing your understanding and acceptance of your child’s diagnosis of Autism early on will really help you and your family more forward.

 Autism is the name used for a specific set of behavioural and developmental problems and the challenges that go with them.

 A diagnosis of ASD means that your child’s communication, social, and play skills are affected in some way.